-First, you’re going to make a mixture using powdered sugar, vanilla, 1 cup of peanut butter and 1/2 a stick of butter.
+Make a mixture using powdered sugar, vanilla, 1 cup of peanut butter and ½ a stick of butter.

 Thick, sweet peanut butter blends together with marshmallow fluff in this Fluffernutter Dip.
 Best served with pretzels, vanilla wafers, crackers or apples!

 Pretzels, apple slices, graham crackers, vanilla wafers, etc.for dipping

 In the bowl of a stand mixer, cream together the peanut butter and butter until well blended.
 Add in the vanilla and mix again.
 Then add in the powdered sugar.
 Mix on low speed until all of the powdered sugar is mixed in.

 Line a small cookie sheet with wax paper.
 Press the peanut butter mixture onto the wax paper, making a rectangle that is about 9″x7″.
 The peanut butter will be about ¼ to ½ inch thick.